CamJulia/Frogger/README.md

 ## Dependencies
 None.

+## How to get it started locally
+Open the index.html file in your favorite browser and you are ready to go.

 ## How to play
+- use the arrow keys to move the little cat girl around
-- get the little cat girl to the water
+- the goal is to reach the water on the other side of the road
 - do not run into the busy bugs
 - collect hearts to gain lifes (up to 5)
 - collect gems to slow down the bugs